sunidhi12pandey/Interview/README.md

 5) Prioritizing Automation or Ongoing Work:
 Once urgent checks are done, I focus on ongoing work like improving CI/CD pipelines, writing automation scripts, managing cloud infrastructure, or deploying new services to our environments.

+**HAVE YOU EVEN DONE WRONG IN PRODUCTION ENVIRONMENT AND HOW IS YOU APPROUCH TO SLOVE THE PRODUCTION RELATED ISSUES**

+Yes, I’ve faced a production issue during one of our routine release activities — and I believe how you respond to such issues really defines your capability as a DevOps Engineer.

+In one case, during a Kubernetes release, I accidentally added a whitespace in the database name while updating the configuration.
+When the deployment happened, the DB pod failed to connect, and the application couldn’t establish a connection.

+In the first attempt, I checked the logs and saw the error message saying that the database named "xyz" does not exist.
+At first glance, it looked correct, but because of the trailing whitespace in the DB name, the system treated it as a different, non-existent database.

+During the second review, I noticed the extra whitespace in the config file.
+I immediately corrected the value and re-ran the GitHub Actions pipeline, which resolved the issue and brought the service back up.

+To prevent this in the future, I enhanced the GitHub Actions workflow by adding a dropdown menu using workflow_dispatch inputs.
+Now, when users trigger the release workflow, they can select the correct DB name from a predefined list, instead of typing it manually.
+This simple change has helped us avoid manual input errors and made the release process more reliable.